• Skip to primary navigation

 • Remove batteries from the electronics.

-• Delete all personal information from the devices, especially the computers and Smart TVs.
-You can pull the manuals and see if the information on how to delete the data is there.
-Usually, you will need to restore to factory reset to get all your personal data removed.
+• Delete all personal information from the devices, especially computers (Affiliate Link) and Smart TVs.
+You can pull the manuals and see if the information on deleting the data is there.
+Usually, you will need to restore to factory reset to get all your data removed.

 Where to Donate Your Electronics?